 Dr Shirley Bang is a Singapore Medical Council certified Urological specialist

 ABOUT Dr Shirley Bang

-As part of Dr Shirley’s drive for quality improvement and patient safety, she was part of the team that won the first price for the project entitled ‘The Urology Time-Out Script Trial’ at the 8th National Healthcare Quality Improvement Competition in 2011.
-This project was subsequently presented at the international Society for Quality in Healthcare (ISQua) conference in Geneva in 2012.
+As part of Dr Shirley’s drive for quality improvement and patient safety, she was part of the team that won the first prize for the project entitled ‘The Urology Time-Out Script Trial’ at the 8th National Healthcare Quality Improvement Competition in 2011.
+This project was subsequently presented at the International Society for Quality in Healthcare (ISQua) conference in Geneva in 2012.
 She has also completed a hospital quality improvement project, leading a team to improve hospital processes.

 - Male slings

 - Autologous slings (for patients who have failed first-line incontinence treatment or who are at high risk for tape erosions)

 - Bladder augmentation

 Dr Shirley also performs general and oncological urological procedures.
 These include endoscopic surgery for stone diseases, minimally invasive surgery for urological cancers and treatment of benign prostatic conditions.

 Dr Shirley obtained her medical degree (MBChB) from the University of Auckland in 2004.
 She subsequently obtained her Membership to the Royal College of Surgeons of Edinburgh (MRCS) in 2009 and her Master of Medicine in Surgery (MMed) in 2010.
 She obtained her specialist accreditation as a Fellow of the Academy of Medicine Singapore (FAMS-Urology) in 2014.